divspace/laravel-user-verification/README.md

 * `UserNotFoundException`

-No user found for the given e-mail adresse.
+No user found for the given e-mail address.

 ### Error View